Back

 Revenue from Trading Activities

-For most proprietary trading firms, income primarily comes from trading profits generated by their funded traders.
+Proprietary trading firms earn income from profit splits that are generated by their funded traders.

-• Forex Trading: The highly liquid forex market is popular for prop trading firms, offering a 24-hour window but with high volatility.
+• Forex Trading: The highly liquid forex market is popular for prop trading firms, offering a 24-hour window.
+However, forex prop firms come with high volatility and sharp price swings that can quickly trigger drawdowns.

 • Stock and Equity Trading: Prop firms also trade indices and equities, benefiting from both long-term trends and short-term market movements.

-• Commodity Trading: Commodities like gold and oil offer volatility and cyclical price movements, which traders can leverage for profits.
+• Commodity Trading: Commodities like gold and oil offer volatility and cyclical price movements, which you can leverage for profits.

-• Cryptocurrency Trading: Known for extreme volatility, crypto markets appeal to traders with a higher risk tolerance, presenting opportunities in both upward and downward moves.
+• Cryptocurrency Trading: Known for extreme volatility, crypto markets would be best suited for you if you have a higher risk tolerance, presenting opportunities in both upward and downward moves.

 Profit Sharing and Profit Split Mechanisms